The ELMS 4 Hours of Monza opens two weekends of Endurance races in the Temple of Speed

 The Lambro ring: getting to know the river on a bike

-You cannot visit Monza without paying homage to its true master: the Lambro river.
+You cannot visit Monza without paying homage to its true lord: the Lambro river.
 And cycling is really the best way to approach this encounter.
 There are several cycling routes that run along the Lambro and allow you to get to know other areas of Brianza.
 Which one to choose?
 It all depends on your level of training and how much time you want to spend on the bike.
 One of the most interesting, however, is undoubtedly the circular tour that leads to Verano Brianza and back ( detailed route here ).
 A real ride in the heart of Brianza.

 All the races and events of the Autodromo Nazionale Monza